wialho/covid-tracker-backend/README.md

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.
 The current code is setup using [Sequelize](https://sequelize.org/) as the orm.
 Currently it is configured to use MSSQL but should work on anything they support after installing the correct libraries.
+Change your db connection string in default.json.mssql.
+Note if you rename mssql to something else you will also need to change the dialect in sequelize.ts

 The models mirror data provided by [OWID](https://github.com/owid/covid-19-data/tree/master/public/data).